VladimirK2/kzm-tools/tafcj-doc.md

 Empty lines are ignored.

 Non-ASCII (or extended-ASCII) characters result in fatal error (ASCII 32 to 126 are allowed only).
 If non-allowed characters are necessary in the data or screen output, function CHAR(nnn) has to be applied.

-### Commands

-Commands are case-sensitive.
-Each command should occupy one line; command options follow on next line(s) with left offset at least 1 space or tab.

 All examples contain the data from Temenos Model Bank R24 running on Windows Server 2019.